Ikonika

-Sara Abdel-Hamid (born 28 November 1989), better known as Ikonika, is an electronic musician, producer, DJ and singer often associated with Hyperdub Records and London's Rinse FM.
+Sara Abdel-Hamid (born 01 June 1984), better known as Ikonika, is an electronic musician, producer, DJ and singer often associated with Hyperdub Records and London's Rinse FM.

 Their (Note: This article follows the lead of Ikonika's Instagram page and other sources in using they/them pronouns.) debut 12", "Please/Simulacrum" was released in 2008 on Hyperdub.

 Their debut album, Contact, Love, Want, Have was released on Hyperdub on 6 April 2010.
 In 2025 Ikonika collaborated with Swedish experimental jazz artist Ebba Åsman for a remix release of her nu-jazz track Did I go?

+Personal life

+Ikonika’s father is Egyptian and their mother is Filipino, Ikonika is non-binary.